epifab/cql4s/README.md

-# Casa
+# CQL4s

-Casa is a typesafe CQL (Cassandra Query Language) DSL for *Scala 3*, cats effect and fs2 built on top of the [Datastax Java driver](https://github.com/datastax/java-driver).
+CQL4s is a typesafe CQL (Cassandra Query Language) DSL for *Scala 3*, cats effect and fs2 built on top of the [Datastax Java driver](https://github.com/datastax/java-driver).

-## Why Casa
+## Why CQL4s

-Casa brings Cassandra to the wonderful world of functional Scala through cats effect and fs2.
+CQL4s brings Cassandra to the wonderful world of functional Scala through cats effect and fs2.

 Thanks to its strongly typed DSL, it also helps to prevent common mistakes **at compile time**, such as typos (referring to a non-existing table or column),